code4me/4me-app-builder-nodejs/README.md

 And it exposes some serverless lambda functions for *each* integration hosted by the integration engine:
 * A [4me integration webhook listener](#4me-integration-webhook-listener) to process incoming data from 4me.
 * An [external application webhook listener](#external-application-webhook-listener) processing data coming in from the external application.
-* An [integration added or updated listener](#integration-added-or-updated-listener) to configure the external application when a customer installs the App.
+* An [app added or updated listener](#app-added-or-updated-listener) to configure the external application when a customer installs the App.

 #### 4me Secrets Webhook Listener

-This serverless function is responsible to accept and process the [webhook messages containing secrets](#secrets-webhook) for all integrations.
+This serverless function is responsible to accept and process the [webhook messages containing secrets](#secrets-webhook) for all app offerings.

 It is **important** to first validate the incoming message using the defined webhook policy to ensure they originate from 4me.

 The listener typically stores each customer secret in the secrets manager grouped by the customer account so that they can be used by the [4me integration webhook listener](#4me-integration-webhook-listener) and the [external application webhook listener](#external-application-webhook-listener).